It’s that time of the month again, I picked a privé box and I’m so happy with this one!

 April 2013 TopBox – Elizabeth Arden Privé Box

-The only fine lines that I have are under my eye (yes, I’m having a quarter life crisis and I’m starting to see the changes in my skin haha).
-This particular product isn’t meant for the eyes; it claims to improve the appearance of fine lines and “lifts” the look of skin within 15 minutes.
+The only fine lines that I have been under my eye (yes, I’m having a quarter-life crisis and I’m starting to see the changes in my skin haha).
+This particular product isn’t meant for the eyes; it claims to improve the appearance of fine lines and “lifts” the look of the skin within 15 minutes.

 Flawless Sponge-on Cream Makeup

 Imperfections vanish.
-Skin is illuminated.
+The skin is illuminated.
 Glow is recaptured.
 Full Size 19 g for $42 (1.9 g sample)

-I just noticed that there is an instructional video about this product with Rebecca Restepo, which you can see here.
+I just noticed that there is an instructional video about this product with Rebecca Restrepo, which you can see here.